Reducing Bullets Points and On-screen Text

 - Rewrite as a question and allow the narration to answer the question

-- Shorten bullet points from full sentences to a phrase or even a word
+- Shorten bullet points from complete sentences to a phrase or even a word

 - Use one bullet point per slide